Yi Jing (I Ching WG) - The Book of Changes

 Fortune telling

 The basic text covers all sorts of subjects, animals and mentions all sorts of occupations, it was not written just for the ruling class.
-There are few mentions of ghosts and spirits, indeed the supreme god Shangdi only gets one mention.
+There are very few mentions of ghosts and spirits, indeed the supreme god Shangdi only gets one mention.
 There are however many mentions of sacrifices but no mention of the sea.
-The lengthy line omens for hexagram 1 (Qian) are likely to refer to the the blue-green dragon Cāng lóng making a journey through the seasons.
+The lengthy line omens for hexagram 1 (Qian) are likely to refer to the blue-green dragon Cāng lóng making a journey through the seasons.

 Each of the six lines is either broken (yin) or unbroken (yang).
 It is thought that the origin may been in bamboo sticks used for divination, half of them straight (between joints) and half with a joint in the middle; another theory is that strings with one knot (yang) or two knots (yin) were used.
 Yin and yang are best when in balance, one can not exist without each other so the Qian hexagram (all yang) is no better than Kun (all yin)